 Unusual Options Activity Insight: Macy's

-Macy's (NYSE:M) shares experienced unusual options activity on Thursday.
-The stock price moved down to $17.65 following the option alert.
+Shares of Macy's (NYSE:M) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $17.16.

 - Sentiment: BULLISH